jpmorganchase/salt-ds/.changeset/pretty-teachers-vanish.md

 `CalendarNavigation` - provides year/month dropdowns and forward/back controls for the visible month.
 `CalendarWeekHeader` - provides a header for `CalendarGrid` indicating the day of the week.
-`CalendarGrid` - provides a grid of buttons that represent the days from a calendar month.
+`CalendarGrid` - provides a grid of buttons representing the days from a calendar month.

-- cleaned up selection API, removed `select`, use `setSelectedDate` instead
-- fix issues with `Calendar` offset selection
+- Fixed issues with `Calendar`'s offset selection.
-- updated examples, more consistent helper text, error text to match spec
-- test improvements to create a known state for tests and avoid failures based on locale differences
-- cleaned up Storybook imports in e2e tests
+- Calendar's `onSelectionDateChange` prop was renamed to `onSelectionChange` to make `DatePicker`'s API consistent with other components.